Find Us

 • Ensure you are up to date with childhood vaccinations

-• Practice proper food safety and hygiene such as drinking boiled or bottled water, hand washing and eating in cleaner looking restaurants when possible
+• Practice proper food safety and hygiene, such as drinking boiled or bottled water, hand washing, and avoiding street food if you do not think proper hygiene standards are being maintained

 • Avoid mosquito bites where possible